chrisco/playbook/index.md

 ## The Hangout

 If the initial team reaction is favourable, we’ll line up a video call with the lead.
-For us, it’s important that this is a video call so that we can get to know each other better.
+For us, it’s important that this is a *video* call and not just an audio one, so that we can get to know each other better.
 This isn't a kickoff call, and it shouldn’t be with the lead’s entire team.

 Here, we want to understand the client better, and hear their ambitions for their project.
 Just as they need to make sure we can deliver, we need to do the same on our side.